-Organisational change.
-It’s a catch-all term, suggests Dave Howard, Head of Marketing, to cover a multitude of realities, from isolated yet essential operational tweaks to total business transformation.
+Organizational change.
+It is a catch-all term, suggests Dave Howard, Head of Marketing, to cover a multitude of realities, from isolated yet essential operational tweaks to total business transformation.

 However, the change manifests itself, succeeding in implementing it means overcoming a litany of challenges.
 Like change itself, resistance comes in many forms – disparate legacy systems and data, diverging leadership agendas, disgruntled users – the list goes on.
 But combating these barriers and change can help businesses become more efficient and drive growth.

-Traditional IT systems don’t cut it anymore; the time has come for leaner organisations.
+Traditional IT systems do not cut it anymore; the time has come for leaner organizations.
 Commercial practices can be underpinned by technology, driving a unified, complete NRM operation, where interdependent teams strive for sales success.

-There are a myriad of reasons why organisations require change, all of which have been accentuated by the current challenging business landscape created by the Coronavirus pandemic.
+There are myriad reasons why organizations require change, all of which have been accentuated by the current challenging business landscape created by the Coronavirus pandemic.
 A focus on commercials has become more critical than ever, and overhauling NRM provides a platform for incremental revenue and profit.
-It vastly improves visibility on budget allocation and displays what’s recouped.
+It vastly improves visibility on budget allocation and displays what is recouped.
 Leaders may want to reshape their operation around an updated business plan and see the current situation as the opportune moment to push forwards with long-debated digital transformation plans.
 Departmental heads could press for the ability to measure more accurately and show off success.
-Or clamour for change might come from those at the sharp end, demanding the latest technology to do their jobs properly.
-At the moment, it’s likely that all three have a part to play.
+Or clamor for change might come from those at the sharp end, demanding the latest technology to do their jobs properly.
+At the moment, it is likely that all three have a part to play.

 According to the experts we interviewed for our upcoming report – Effective change execution in NRM – drivers of change fall into the following categories:

-- Overhauling outdated operations - a surprising number of sales operations still operate on spreadsheets, and this just doesn’t cut it anymore.
+- Overhauling outdated operations – a surprising number of sales operations still operate on spreadsheets, and this just does not cut it anymore.

 - Harnessing multiple data sources – one data source that assimilates all data from the company will allow teams to make the most efficient and effective use of the information.